ijlee2/embroider-css-modules/README.md

 What `embroider-css-modules` looks like is:

 - Quite stable for apps
-- In development for v2 addons
+- Quite stable for v2 addons
 - Unknown for v1 addons
 - Unknown for engines